maxsharabayko/ietf-moq-metrics/draft-sharabayko-moq-metrics.md

 A payload of a specific format {{payload-structure}} MUST be artificially generated to enable the calculation of performance metrics at the receiver side.

+The artificially generated payload by its size SHOULD roughly represent a media unit that a hypothetical decoder can decode.
+For example, in case of a video stream, one payload can represent the whole frame or a slice of that frame that a decoder can process.
+The arrival of the whole frame forms the actual delay for a viewer/decoder.
+Even if a frame is partially received earlier, it will be decoded and presented with the reception of a last macroblock or with dropping of the remaining parts of the frame.

+The artificially generated payload MUST provide means of estimating transmission delay and full or partial loss of the payload.

+The artificially generated payload SHOULD be of a variable length to represent different sizes of various types of payload and various types of video frames (I, P, B).

+The approach MUST provide a common basis for comparison independent (or as independent as possible) of whether QUIC streams or datagrams are used as a transport.

 ~~~
    0                   1                   2                   3